 Chapter 3 C-3PU, Human-Processing Relations

-Now that you know all about 01100010 01101001 01110100 01110011, let's take a look at how your computer... computes!
+Now that you know all about 01100010 01101001 01110100 01110011, let’s take a look at how your computer… computes!
 At the heart of your computer is the central processing unit, or CPU.
-The CPU is responsible for executing the instructions that make your computer do things (like compute!).
-For example, if you click the Google Chrome icon on your Mac or PC, your CPU will be sent instructions that say something like "Please open up Google Chrome!"
-Then, as Chrome is starting up, it will probably send instructions to the CPU that say something like "Please go to www.google.com!"
-(Or if you're me, a page like this is more likely to open up).
-Though the CPU is what puts the "compute" in "computer," it's actually pretty small, measuring a few inches in size.
-Here are a few modern CPUs that could be found in the computer you're using right now.
+The CPU is responsible for executing the instructions that make your computer do things, whether that be printing an important-looking spreadsheet or downloading a cat video.
+For example, if you click the Google Chrome icon on your desktop, your CPU will be sent instructions that say something like “Please open up Google Chrome!”
+Then, as Chrome is starting up, it will probably load instructions that say something like “Please go to www.google.com!”
+(Or if you’re me, a page like this is more likely to open up).
+Though the CPU is what puts the “compute” in “computer,” it’s actually pretty small, measuring a few inches in size.
+Here are a few modern CPUs that could be found in the computer you’re using right now.

 A Quick History Lesson

 Turns out that computing hardware wasn’t always that small.
 One of the first computers capable of executing stored instructions was EDVAC (Electronic Discrete Variable Automatic Computer), developed in the mid-1940s for the United States Army by the University of Pennsylvania.
 Weighing almost 9 tons and covering about 500 square feet, EDVAC could add two numbers together in about 850 microseconds.

 Another one of the first stored-instruction computers was also developed on the East Coast.
 The Harvard Mark I, which still lives partly in the campus’s Science Center down, was developed for the United States Navy also in the mid-1940s.
 The Mark I could execute instructions specified on paper punch cards, and mathematical operations like logarithms took over a minute.